Magnetic phases of electron-doped infinite-layer Sr$_{1-x}$La$_x$CuO$_2$ from first-principles density functional calculations: Results and Discussions

-\subsubsection{Pressure effects}
+\subsection{Pressure effects}

 Unlike hole-doped cuprates, pressure effects in the electronic structure of electron-doped compounds are reported to be much weaker \cite{murayama1989anomalous,Ishiwata2013, TAKAHASHI1994395}.
-No pressure dependence on $T_c$ and several other parameters for Sr$_{0.9}$La$_{0.1}$CuO$_2$ are observed up to 1 GPa \cite{DiCastro_2009, KIM2006}.
-As far as we know, there is only a report of small increase of 3K ($\approx 7\%$) for Sr$_{0.9}$La$_{0.1}$CuO$_2$ measured at high pressure of 15 GPa in Ref. \cite{Ishiwata2013}.
+No pressure dependence on $T_c$ and several other parameters for SLCO are observed up to 1 GPa \cite{DiCastro_2009, KIM2006}.
+As far as we know, there is only a report of small increase of 3 K ($\approx 7\%$) for SLCO measured at high pressure of 15 GPa in Ref. \cite{Ishiwata2013}.
 All of the pressure studies involving SLCO were performed with hydrostatic pressure, where both $a$ and $c$ lattice parameters get compressed.
 Uniaxial pressure studies on this material have not been available.

-Here, we perform electronic structure calculations for the `G' state under hydrostatic ($P_\mathrm{all}$), in-plane ($P_{ab}$), and uniaxial $c$-axis ($P_{c}$) compressions.
-The former is executed with a built-in feature of the VASP code, while the directional compressions are performed by taking the optimized `G' structure at zero pressure as a base, reducing the respective lattice parameters, and reoptimizing relative coordinates for the DOS calculations.
-The results are illustrated in Figure \ref{fig:pressure}, where we have plotted the values of $N(0)$ alongside their respective estimation for $\gamma^0_n$ following equation \eqref{Sommerfeld}.
+Here, we perform electronic structure calculations for SLCO ($x=0.125$) under hydrostatic ($P_\mathrm{all}$), in-plane ($P_{ab}$), and uniaxial $c$-axis ($P_{c}$) compressions.
+The former is executed with a built-in feature of the VASP code, while the directional compressions are performed by reducing the respective lattice parameters by hand.
+The results are illustrated in Fig. \ref{fig:pressure}, where we have plotted the values of $N(0)$ alongside their respective estimation for $\gamma^0_n$ following Eq. \eqref{Sommerfeld} for the G and G+N [Figure \ref{fig:0_125}(b)] states.
 The pressure effects to $N(0)$ are generally very weak.
 We note a small increase with uniaxial $c$-axis compression $P_{c}$, but not $P_\mathrm{all}$ or $P_{ab}$.

-Under hydrostatic compressions, the values of $a$ and $c$ are both reduced as shown in Table \ref{tab:hydro}.
-From these results, the effects of in-plane compression to $N(0)$ are likely to be stronger than $c$-axis compression when both are present.
-We look at these results with the evolution of $a$ and $c$ under doping $x$ shown in Figure \ref{fig:latticeparam}.
-Although the La concentration here is fixed at $x=0.1$, the reduced $a$ ($c$) is akin to moving towards lesser (higher) doping.
-It is possible that introducing La dopant atoms will have an effect similar to applying pressure, which will be an interesting issue to be studied in the future.
+Under hydrostatic compressions, the values of $a$ and $c$ are both reduced as shown in Table \ref{tab:hydro} for the G state.
+The values for G+N state are highly similar.
+From these results, the effects of in-plane compression to the value of $N(0)$ are likely to be stronger than $c$-axis compression when both are present.
+We look at these results with the evolution of $a$ and $c$ under doping $x$ shown in Fig. \ref{fig:latticeparam}.
+Although the La concentration here is fixed at $x=0.125$, the reduced $a$ ($c$) is akin to moving towards lesser (higher) doping.
+It is possible that introducing La dopant atoms has an effect similar to applying pressure, which will be an interesting issue to be studied in the future.